Here are 10 of the best new shows streaming on Netflix UK this November

-Netflix has changed the way the world watches television since its popularity boom in 2010, with millions of us tuning into their subscription service every month to discover what is next on our binge list.
+Netflix has changed the way the world watches television since its popularity boom in the late 00s, with many of us searching through their subscription package every month to discover what is next on the binge list.

 There’s never been more choice about what to watch, from TV shows and documentaries to films and original series.